-Agency

-Provider Type:

 Service Agency

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

-Agencies must meet the following standards regardless of service location:
+Individuals must meet the following standards regardless of service location::

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(The

-company that the provider secures the item(s) from can be located anywhere.)

-2. Have a signed ODP Waiver Provider Agreement on file with ODP.

-3. Complete standard ODP required orientation.

-4. Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-5. Have Commercial General Liability Insurance., professional liability errors and omissions insurance.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(The company that the provider secures the item(s) from can be located anywhere.) - 2.
+Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation. - 4.
+Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance., professional liability errors and omissions insurance and. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.
+Comply with Department standards related to provider qualifications.

-and.

-6. Have Workers' Compensation Insurance in accordance with state law.

-7. Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification:

-ODP

-Frequency of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are

-assigned.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Assistive Technology

-Provider Category: Agency

-Provider Type:

-Independent Vendor

-Provider Qualifications

-License (specify):

-Trade appropriate.